How old are most American Airlines planes?

 The age distribution referring to the average age of planes within an airline company at the level of a whole fleet is rather limited in terms of providing insights.
 Companies that operate airline services are known to reinvest by buying new planes and retiring the old ones.
 Many American Airlines aircraft are relatively young and were assembled at Boeing or Airbus recently, while some of them have been in service for several decades.

-Knowing how well an airline’s fleet is equipped and how recent its aircraft are can give a lot of information about the quality of the experience for passengers, efficiency and costs of operations, and environmental effects.
+Knowing how well an airline’s fleet is equipped and how recent its aircraft are can give a lot of information about the quality of the experience for passengers, efficiency, costs of operations, and environmental effects.
 The more contemporary airplanes provide passengers with such comforts as personal entertainment screens, Internet connections, and electrical outlets.
 They also claim to possess enhanced fuel economy coupled with reduced emissions.

-Oh yes, but what can be said about the distribution of aircraft ages within the vast American Airlines’ fleet?
+Oh yes, but what can be said about the distribution of aircraft ages within the vast American Airlines fleet?

 It is only a natural occurrence that any fleet of an airline possesses both new and old jets in its armada.
-American currently orders Boeing and Airbus jets by hundreds more to gradually update its fleet in the following ten years.
+America currently orders Boeing and Airbus jets by hundreds more to gradually update its fleet in the following ten years.

 The majority of American planes are either freshly purchased directly from manufacturers or at most years of age.
 American’s Airbus A, Boeing, and Boeing ER aircraft families are dominating the youth movement with young people.
 These are some next-generation aircraft because of their airliner configuration, amenities, and engines.

-However, around half of the planes in American’s fleet are or more years old.
+However, around half of the planes in America’s fleet are or more years old.
 The series of planes currently in service but belonging to the oldest ones is described as the MDSuper aircraft family.

 Although subsonic tri-engine jets are not as fuel-efficient as their modern counterparts, they are sufficiently suitable for short-haul flights.
 While they are expected to remain in service beyond the current year, they will probably be withdrawn as newer delivery takes over by the end of this decade.
-Actually, the Boeing series that is middle-aged also constitutes the key constituency of the United States' operational fleet.
+Actually, the Boeing series is middle-aged and also constitutes the key constituency of the United States' operational fleet.

 Regional aircraft of American Eagle start from newly manufactured to over a year old The mainline fleet of American Eagle is as follows: